-I tend to do what others don’t.
-It’s not for any defiance or bravado, either.
-And I’m not trying to prove anything.
+I’m often the dissident.
+It’s not for defiance or bravado, and I’m not trying to prove anything.
 I just like going where most people don’t.
 And I like trying stuff that others won’t.
 Because when everyone is off doing one thing, I know I can have space by doing the other thing.
-I choose fishing locations based on this first fact.
-And I like the predictability of it all.
+I choose fishing locations based on this first fact, and I like the predictability of it all.

 I like empty places.

 Think about one of your favorite rivers — but pick one that everyone knows about.
 Think of a popular water that has a good reputation for being fishy.
 Got it in mind?
 Now, where will the anglers be tomorrow?
 Do you know the river well enough to make these predictions yet?
 If not, you will.
 After years of fishing trips, you’ll know the habits of fishermen on your river — you’ll forecast their daily and seasonal rhythms.
 And if you’re like me, you’ll make plans to do the opposite.

 And so it was, yesterday morning, that I was on the water at 6:30 A.M, just after dawn.
 Because fishing at sunup is another way to do what others don’t.
 (Fishermen everywhere have trouble getting up in time to see the sunrise.)

 For the stream that I had in mind, I knew the out-of-towners and first-timers would be in the paved lot, because everyone starts there.
 I did on my first visit to this water, and you probably did too.
 Why wouldn’t you?
 Some of the locals would be in that same lot, for both the easy access and the social event that hangs around the prospect of Tricos.
 I say prospect, because it’s been a weird year for the little bugs.
 Despite that, there’s a group of dedicated, daily regulars out there.
 And I love it.
 But I love solitude more.